Contemporary-Physicslab/TN2985/chapters/Experiment_2_spectral_lines.md

-# Experiment 2C: Spectral lines of Hg and Na
+# Spectral lines of Hg and Na

 ## Goal